tristanjuricek/knockoff/src/main/markdown/01-Introduction.markdown

 Knockoff is a Markdown parser with a twist.
 Most Markdown systems just convert Markdown source to HTML.
 Knockoff converts from Markdown source to an in-memory model ... with a handy (X)HTML version.
-It's written in [Scala][1], whose power affords us simple and fast extension and generation.
+It's written in [Scala][1], whose power affords us simple and fast extension.

-Simply put, it was rather easy for me to build a [literate programming][2] environment on top of an object model.
 This is more than just "generating" web documents.
 It's the backbone of a great "only what you need" approach to doing things built for web distribution.

+For example, it was easy for me to build a [literate programming][2] environment on top of an object model.
+This approach "tags" specific bits of markdown code blocks with special meaning - stick this code block in a separate file in a particular format.
+And then, the markdown document itself is placed into a website.

+## Converting Markdown to HTML Knockoff ##

+Anyhow, the main thing you do with knockoff is translate Markdown documents into HTML.
+In Scala code, this is done via:

+    DefaultDiscounter.knockoff( markdownString ).toXML

+This returns the `Group` representation of the document.

+This is pretty easy to call from the console as well, using a shell script set up in the root of the project tree:

+    ./discounter [file ...]

+## What is This `Discounter` Thing, What The Hell Am I Thinking? ##

+The `Discounter` is the base object you can use to start to specialize how the document is parsed.

 [1]: http://scala-lang.org
 [2]: http://tristanhunt.com/projects/literable

-### New feature: Allow The Position Of The Model To Come Through

-Say we have the document with line numbers:

-    1: Header 1
-    2: ========
-    3:
-    4: Paragraph one
-    5:
-    6:     Code block 1
-    7:
-    8: Paragraph two

-It would be _very_ handy to have the line numbers.
-This allows us to backwards patch into the original markdown document.

-    scala> blockSeq(2).location.startLine
-    Int = 6

-    scala> blockSeq(0).location.endLine
-    Int = 2

-Note that this is only significant for `Block` elements.
-And in reality I'll probably start with 0.

-Currently it is too easy to mess up the definition by mixing up the types of list items.
-This is a case where I think it will be easier to create a mutable model, or, have different types of model elements... (hm)